Music Technology

 Why Music Technology at Stetson University?

-Since music technology is a part of the School of Music, you are surrounded by high-caliber musicians to collaborate with on various performances and projects.
-You also get to participate in music ensembles and learn about the history of excellent music from multiple eras.
+As part of the School of Music, you’ll be surrounded by high-caliber musicians, offering ample opportunities for collaboration on various performances and projects.
+You'll also participate in music ensembles and delve into the history of music from multiple eras.

 Learn more about the School of Music and the Department of Creative Arts.